genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/05_training-content-day5.md

 ### Cron rules (static events)​

-In this exercise you are going to create a cron rule that will trigger a batch job that will run once each day.
+Let's create a cron rule that will trigger a batch job that will run once every minute.

 The batch job will generate a position report as a csv for each counterparty.
-This wil be stored in **runtime/position-daily-report**.
+This wil be stored in **runtime/position-minute-report**.
 The file name of each report written will have the form COUNTERPARTY_ID-DATE.csv.

 #### The rule